Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMDiskEncryptionExtension.md

 ### -SequenceVersion
 Specifies the sequence number of the encryption operations for a virtual machine.
 This is unique per each encryption operation performed on the same virtual machine.
-The Get-AzureRmVMExtension cmdlet can be used to retrieve the previous sequence number that was used.
+The Get-AzVMExtension cmdlet can be used to retrieve the previous sequence number that was used.

 ```yaml
 Type: System.String